Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Julian Vasquez Heilig

-His current research includes quantitatively and qualitatively examining how high-stakes testing and accountability-based reforms and market reforms impact urban minority students.
-Julian’s research interests also include issues of access, diversity, and equity in higher education.
-Julian blogs at Cloaking Inequity, consistently rated one of the top 50 education websites in the world by Teach100.
+Award-winning researcher and teacher.
+He is Provost and Vice President for Academic Affairs for Western Michigan University.
+Heilig’s current research includes quantitatively and qualitatively examining how high-stakes testing and accountability-based reforms and market reforms impact urban minority students.
+His research interests also include issues of access, diversity, and equity in higher education.
+Heilig blogs at Cloaking Inequity, consistently rated one of the top 50 education websites in the world by Teach100.

 Carol Corbett Burris